-Several research studies show that about 70% of gay male couples are monogamous and about 30% allow for sex outside of the relationship.
-And one study found the exact opposite ratio.
+Several research studies show that about 50% of gay male couples are monogamous and about 50% allow for sex outside of the relationship.
 The research finds no difference in the level of happiness or stability among these groups.

 Next, my opinions and advice, based on my therapy practice.

 If you and your partner want to have a close relationship and have additional sex partners, be prepared for a lot of talking.
 And I’m not just referring to discussions about when, where and with whom.
 I mean talking about feelings, what we therapists call “processing.”

 If that kind of conversation makes you squirm, I understand.
 Most men are not socialized to embrace the sharing of intimate and vulnerable emotions.
 However, if you aren’t willing to experiment with processing then I suspect the closeness of your relationship may be limited, and you guys could be headed for trouble.